healthgovau/health-design-system/README.md

 ## Development

-Install the design system then:
-* `npm run gulp prod` for a production build
+Use gulp to build:
 * `npm run gulp` for a development build
 * `npm run gulp watch` to watch for changes
+* `npm run gulp prod` for a production build